The bronze medal winners are…

 On average, we queued for an hour to collect tickets every time.
 The queues were not well-defined or clearly marked.
 Randomly, a Games Maker would make the entire queue move back about a half of a block for no apparent reason.
 People failed to have the correct supporting documentation (ID and purchase confirmation) causing delays.
 Games Makers tried to man the queues but only added to the confusion.

-Had there been a little more signage and organization (e.g. a Games Maker verifying people had the correct supporting documents prior to getting into the queue), it would have been a manageable task.
+If there had been a little more signage and organization (e.g. a Games Maker verifying people had the correct supporting documents prior to getting into the queue), it would have been a manageable task.